EightBitGuru/FAST-40/README.md

 ## VICE Quickstart

-Instructions for how to build and run the project are given below, but if you're familar with [VICE](https://vice-emu.sourceforge.io/) and just want to dive in...
+If you're familar with [VICE](https://vice-emu.sourceforge.io/) and just want to dive straight in...

 * clone the repository, which includes an **artifacts** folder containing: